|On This Page|

 The State Justice Statistics Program (SJS) is designed to maintain and enhance each state's capacity to address criminal justice issues through the collection and analysis of data.
 The SJS Program provides limited funds to each state to coordinate statistical activities within the state, conduct research as needed to estimate impacts of legislative and policy changes, and serve a liaison role in assisting BJS to gather data from respondent agencies within their states.

-For FY 2014, the SJS program involves building the core capacities of the state statistical analysis center and placing special emphasis on specific capacity building areas.
+The SJS program involves building the core capacities of the state statistical analysis center and placing special emphasis on specific capacity building areas.
 SACs applying for funds may choose a Core Capacity Building project focusing on enhancing or building access to new sources of data and improving analytic capability, rather than maintaining current efforts.
 Funds may also be used to support a specific Special Emphasis Capacity Building project from one of program areas listed below.

 Core Capacity Building Program Areas

-Special Emphasis Capacity Building Program Areas
+Special Emphasis on Capacity Building Program Areas

 |Publications & Products|

 |State-Level Statistical Analysis Center and Information Network Program Provides information for applying for Fiscal 1996 grants for partial support to State governments for the establishment and operation of State Statistical Analysis Centers (SAC's) to collect, analyze, and disseminate statistics on crime and justice to Federal, State and local levels of government, and to share state-level information nationally.|